PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.5

+- minepacks plugin - NoClassDefFoundError - pcgamingfreaks/Minepacks/bukkit/API/MinepacksPlugin

+- ranks autoConfigure
+  - add blocks that are assigned to the mines to sellall
+     - add a block price to the blocks - base upon essentialsX?
+  - enable sellall

+- DONE?: auto features - lore - need to be hooked up to TE explosions, CE blasts, normal block breaks... etc... basically review and enable where needed.

 - /prison utils message - add ability to send message to player or broadcast